The boundary between self and world is rooted in the body. It can be located in direct experience—and it can dissolve.

 We can recognize self-contraction in everyday life.
 Under stress, the body tends to tighten in the jaw, shoulders, and core, the areas most involved in defensive readiness.
 The body reacts to a perceived threat whether physical or not: the unease of a social situation, the dread of an uncertain outcome, or the sting of unwanted thoughts.

 From early childhood, we learn to guard against disapproval and suppress spontaneous expression, holding tension in the effort to belong.
-This tendency has biological roots, but it is amplified socially, modeled by parents, peers, and the culture at large.
+This tendency has biological roots, but it is amplified socially through parents, peers, and the wider culture.
 By adulthood, self-contraction has become so familiar that it passes for normal.
 Sleep offers genuine respite, but the pattern often reasserts itself with waking, leaving its mark as a familiar knot in the chest.

 Where ancestral threats could be resolved through fight, flight, or freeze, modern stressors are often abstract.
 Difficult life circumstances do not yield to a single decisive action, and the threat-response system has no clear signal to stand down.
 The bracing persists even when there is nothing concrete to protect against.